3D Printing in the Classroom with Camcor

 The main question that teachers generally ask is: "How much are 3D printers going to cost?"
 The PLA plastic filaments are just plastic spools of filament.
 We work at trade shows where we've run our 3D printer for three days straight, eight hours a day and barely touch another spool of filament.
 When I look at an object that's probably 4X4, it probably costs less than two or three cents.
 The materials are extremely inexpensive when it comes to 3D printing.

 Thank you for tuning into our video about 3D printing.
-Thanks and have a great day!
+Please contact us if you have any questions!

 Contents of all material on these pages are ©1999-2019 Camcor, Inc. All Rights Reserved.